 Lecturer in Law

-Richard B. Zabel is currently the Deputy United States Attorney, and from October 2009 until October 2011 served as the Chief of the Criminal Division, at the United States Attorney’s Office for the Southern District of New York.
+Beginning September 8, 2015, Richard B. Zabel will be the General Counsel & Chief Legal Officer at Elliott Management Corporation.
+Mr. Zabel served as the Deputy United States Attorney from October 2011 until June 30, 2015, and from October 2009 until October 2011 served as the Chief of the Criminal Division, at the United States Attorney’s Office for the Southern District of New York.
 From 1999 until 2009, prior to rejoining the U.S. Attorney’s Office, Mr. Zabel was a partner at the law firm, Akin Gump Strauss Hauer & Feld LLP where he was co-head of the firmwide litigation practice.
 His practice focused on white collar criminal defense, SEC investigations, corporate internal investigations, complex civil litigation and appeals.

 Before joining Akin Gump, Mr. Zabel served for eight years as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York.
 During his tenure, he prosecuted a variety of cases involving securities fraud, obstruction of justice, racketeering, firearms and narcotics charges, and argued numerous cases before the U.S. Court of Appeals for the 2nd Circuit.
 Mr. Zabel served as Chief of the Narcotics Unit at the U.S. Attorney’s Office and has received numerous awards, including the Attorney General’s Award for Distinguished Service and the Department of Justice Director’s Award for Superior Performance as an Assistant U.S. Attorney.